WitnessAngel/witness-angel-cryptolib/docs/algorithms_overview.rst

     - the algorithm is "on-line", that means that can process a stream of data, using constant memory, without knowing total data length in advance;
     - the algorithm can process static Associated Data (AD), useful for encryption/decryption of communication session parameters (where session parameters may represent the Associated Data).

-- ChaCha20 : while this algorithm is mainly used for encryption, its core is a pseudo-random number generator.
+- ChaCha20 with Poly1305: while this algorithm is mainly used for encryption, its core is a pseudo-random number generator.
 The cipher text is obtained by XOR'ing the plain text with a pseudo-random stream.
 Provided you never use the same nonce with the same key twice, you can treat that stream as a one time pad.
 This makes it very simple: unlike block ciphers, you don't have to worry about padding, and decryption is the same XOR operation as encryption.
+The Poly1305 authenticator prevents the insertion of fake messages into the stream.